Slickdeals/sshguard/README.md

 Usage
 -----
-Define attributes and use the default recipe.
+Set any attrpibutes needed and call `recipe[sshguard:default]` in your runlist or from your wrapper

 ## License & Authors
 - Authors:
     - Jonathan Temple <bofh@slickdeals.net>
+    - David Aronsohn <hipster@slickdeals.net>

 ```text
 Copyright (c) 2015 Slickdeals, LLC